 What else should I know before I start buying silver?

 A credible and experienced broker will quickly tell you that there are typically two types purchased by UK silver investors: silver bars and silver coins.
 Silver coins are Capital Gains Tax exempt, as they’re technically still legal tender, so often these can be the most attractive option, as they can save you a percentage on your profits.
 You can read a bit more about the different types of silver here.

 It’s worth noting that silver can also be VAT free, as gold is, when it’s stored in the correct way.
 Again, if you consult a credible precious metals dealer, they’ll be able to talk through your options and will usually offer a VAT-free storage option, saving you 20% on your investment.

 I’m ready to invest in silver, what should I do now?

-If you’d like assistance in taking your first steps into silver or gold investment, then we’re more than happy to have a no-obligation call to discuss your options and requirements.
-Contact us using the form below, or via our contact page here.
+If you’d like assistance in taking your first steps into silver bullion or gold investment, then we’re more than happy to have a no-obligation call to discuss your options and requirements.
+We sell online, but you can arrange a visit by calling us on 020 7060 9992, or you can also get in touch using the form on our contact page here.